C L A R I N E T I S T

 B I O G R A P H Y

 Dr. Jun Qian is the director of the Cyber Single Reed Academy in Highland Village, Texas, and appointed principal clarinetist of the Waco Symphony in Waco, Texas.
+U.S.A.
 Over the past 13 years, he taught at Baylor University and St. Olaf College as a full-time clarinet professor.
 He has enjoyed great success as a performer and teacher and received excellent external peer reviews from leaders of the International Clarinet Association.
 Qian won first prize in the International Clarinet Association’s Orchestral Excerpts Competition and third prize in its Young Artist Solo Competition in 1997--the first artist in the history of the ICA to receive prizes in both competitions in the same year.
 He also took second prize in the Texas Young Artists’ Competition and first prize in the Baylor Symphony Orchestra Concerto Competition.
 Prior to his appointment at Baylor and St. Olaf, Qian was the principal clarinetist of the Shanghai Philharmonic Orchestra.
 He has held other faculty appointments at Nazareth College, Houghton College, New York State University at Fredonia, Eastman School of Music (music theory), Shanghai Conservatory of Music (chamber music), and the Round Top International Music Festival.